 All you need to do for the integration of SharePoint server 2016 with Collabora Online, is the following configuration settings.
-And you have to deploy a Collabora Online version 4.2.5.
+And you have to deploy Collabora Online, version 4.2.5 or higher.

 Configure Collabora Online

 1. SharePoint uses WOPI security and requires using a proof key to authenticate WOPI applications.

 The proof key is automatically generated by postinst script of the loolwsd package, so normally no user interaction is needed to set this up.